TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 5. The user running all these commands belongs to the docker group (can run docker without sudo)
 7. The result just has to be satisfactory.
 Any hacks used will be tolerated.

+# If using Windows
+The environment variables like $HOME will be switched to %HOMEDRIVE%%HOMEPATH% and \ characters that was used for new line will be replaced with ^.

+For more detailed use case, please refer https://www.jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/

 # Installing Docker

 Adapted from : `https://docs.docker.com/engine/install/ubuntu/`